Nikhith-Vanama/Enhanced-Software-Defect-Prediction-using-Ensemble-Learning-by-Adaptive-Variable-Sparrow-Search/README.md

 > The algorithm prevents stagnation in local optima.

-> AVSEB provides strong convergence with robust search ability.
-It is highly effective in defect prediction and classification tasks.
+> AVSEB provides strong convergence with robust search ability.It is highly effective in defect prediction and classification tasks.